 A bursary is where the school fund’s part or all the school fees, subject to the outcome of a review of a family’s financial circumstances.
 This is not a scholarship where a reduction in fees is awarded based on academic, musical or sporting ability.
 As bursaries are separate from scholarships, a student could receive both.

 It varies.
 It could be 100% of fees on a sliding scale to 5%.
-The bursary also includes the cost of a loaned laptop and stationery etc.
+A 100% bursary award, also includes the cost of a loaned laptop, compulsory uniform items etc.

 The Governors of St Helen’s are keen to promote the attendance at the School by students whose parents might not be able to afford full fees but would greatly benefit from the education.

 Applications for a bursary are open to all students who register for the entrance exam by the deadline and who feel they may not be able to afford all or part of the school fees.

 Tick the box which says ‘applying for bursary’ on the Registration form (do ask your school if the registration is free).
-The deadline for the registration form is Friday 11th November 2022 for entry into Year 7, but you can send in your registration form before then.
+The deadline for the registration form can be found here, for entry into Year 7, but you can register any time before then.
 There is no ‘first come first served’ basis for this.

 Following completion and receipt of the Registration form, and subject to your daughter being offered a place in either Year 7 or Year 12, your bursary application will be assessed, and you will be informed if you have been successful.

-Once you have completed the Registration form and submitted it by the deadline of Friday 11th November 2022 for entry into Year 7, you will be sent a link by email to the online bursary application form.
-You will have between Wednesday 16th November and Friday 2nd December to complete this.
+Once you have completed the Registration form and submitted it by the deadline, you will be sent a link by email to the online bursary application form.
+All online bursary applications will need to be completed by the published deadline.